aykerigma/Aigerim-portfolio-TSWD/final_project_aigerim_massabayeva.md

   - Mentions of AI
   - AI bills by country

-Risks of this gap
+Risks of this gap:
 - misaligned AI
 - orthogonality thesis
 - bad examples of misuse of AI

-Orthogonality thesis
-Prediction of development - ???
-No idea about dataset.
-Maybe just omit this part.
-Risks
-Companies compete without oversight - have a dataset, patents, publications Examples of how it’s already going wrong
-Countries (dictatorships) do this to stay in power Example of Xinjiang
-Lack of policies - have a dataset already, AI bills
 Solutions:
-Who’s working on this - cset
+- Who is working on this already
-Donate
+- What you can do
-Advocate
+  - Advocate
-Something else
+  - Work on AI safety
+  - Work in AI policy

 ### Sketches